Mossman District Hospital: Heritage listing

 Mossman District Hospital was listed on the Queensland Heritage Register on 12 June 2009 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The construction of the Mossman District Hospital (c.
 1930 with 1930s and 1940s additions) is important in demonstrating the evolution of Queensland's history, being surviving evidence of the impact of the Hospitals Act 1923 in expanding the provision of hospital facilities in rural Queensland.

 The place is important also in demonstrating the consolidation of Mossman as the administrative and service centre of Douglas Shire, at the expense of Port Douglas.
 This in turn reflected the importance of sugar cropping and milling in the district during the first half of the twentieth century, generating the income and population to support a district hospital in Mossman during the interwar period.

 The Mossman District Hospital remains important evidence of a pavilion plan hospital of the early twentieth century.
 Of the 78 pavilion plan hospitals and wards erected in Queensland between 1901 and 1938, only 23 (just under 30 per cent) were extant and substantially intact by 1996.
 At the Mossman District Hospital, the original layout of separate but walkway-connected single-storeyed pavilions remains evident, despite later infill additions, illustrating a particular philosophy of hospital design popular in Queensland during the first four decades of the twentieth century.
 The principal c.
 1930 pavilions - main wing and kitchen block, maternity ward, original nurses' quarters, and doctor's residence - remain in situ, as do the 1936 nurses' quarters, c.
 1940 operating theatre and c.
 1949 staff quarters, and retain their early form and much original fabric.
 The use of deep surrounding verandahs is important in illustrating the adaptation of pavilion ward design to a sub-tropical climate.

 The place is important because of its aesthetic significance.

-Retaining much of the attractive original exterior detailing in the Spanish Mission style, and set in lush gardens against a spectacular mountain backdrop and with early decorative concrete arches to the street entrances, the Mossman Hospital and grounds is significant for its strong aesthetic appeal, which has been a valued characteristic of the place since 1930.
+Retaining much of its original exterior detailing in the Spanish Mission style, and set in landscaped gardens against a mountain backdrop with early decorative concrete arches at the street entrances, the Mossman Hospital and grounds are significant for their strong aesthetic appeal, which has been a valued characteristic of the place since 1930.
 It is the only Queensland public hospital designed with Spanish Mission style exteriors.
-The incorporation of similar stylistic elements into recent additions to the hospital is illustrative of the significance of the early aesthetic values of the place.
+The incorporation of similar stylistic elements into later additions to the hospital reflects the significance of the early aesthetic values of the place.